Pros and Cons: Picking the Twins Clubhouse Leader

 Cons: Since Mauer is a catcher, he can be very busy with his catching related duties.
 There are extra meetings for him to confer with the pitching staff and he spends time studying video to learn more about opposing hitters.
 This is all time where he is not in the clubhouse with the other players.
 Injuries have also forced him to miss time and he can't be a leader if he isn't traveling with the team.

 Pros: Much like Joe Nathan before him, Perkins can become a leader because of his importance to the bullpen.
 The Twins have him signed for multiple years and beyond Mauer, he is the longest tenured Twins player.
 He came up through the Twins organization with a few bumps and bruises but he found a way to be successful at the big league level.
 His involvement in the community continues to grow and this is an example for other players to follow.

 Cons: Since Perkins is a relief arm, he spends time during the game out in the bullpen.
 This keeps him from being able to speak to non-pitchers on the bench for different parts of the game.
 Also, he isn't an everyday player so his impact on a daily basis might not always be seen on the field.
 He has only been a full-time close for the current season so he might not have built up the respect he needs.

 Brian Dozier, Second Baseman

-He is in the midst of a breakout season and this has helped him become a leader on the field.
-Media members have cited him as always being available after tough losses as well as wins. tough.
-During his minor league career he showed some leadership skills and this seems to be translating to his big league career.
-Dozier has been performing with his bat and his glove and this can help him continue to gain respect in the locker room.
+Pros: He is in the middle of a breakout season and this has helped him to become a leader on the field.
+Media members have cited him as always being available after wins along with tough losses.
+During his minor league career, he showed some leadership skills and this seems to be translating to his big league career.
+Dozier has been performing with his bat and his glove and this can help him to continue to gain respect in the locker-room.